Famous Books Written By Psychiatrists

 In the book Mad in America, Robert Whitaker discusses the historic mistreatment of mental illness in the US and beyond, focusing specifically on the use of psychological medications to address psychosis.
 According to the book’s publisher, Whitaker makes the case that “modern treatments for the severely mentally ill are just old medicine in new bottles” and helps explain why people with schizophrenia in the US “currently fare worse than patients in the world’s poorest countries”.

 In a later book, Anatomy of an Epidemic, Whitaker writes about a similar concern: The increase in diagnoses of mental health disorders.
 This upsurge, he argues, has led to the inflation of government disability rolls (according to him, the number of people with a disability due to mental illness in the United States tripled in a 20-year period).
-Seeking to explain these phenomena, Whitaker highlights potential problems with the use of psychotropic drugs and, more broadly, the fields of psychology and mental health.
+Seeking to explain these phenomena, Whitaker highlights potential problems with the use of psychotropic medications and, more broadly, the fields of psychology and mental health.

 The Psychopath Test, by Jon Ronson